New Jersey Slip and Fall Lawyers

 - Spills: Items that fall off the shelf or any liquid on the floor’s surface that is not properly identified or cleaned up can cause slipping or tripping

-Bendit Weinstock, P.A. handles slip and falls cases involving dangerous property conditions such as those mentioned here.
-We also handle cases involving slip and falls on ice where the property owner negligently fails to clean or prevent snow and ice accumulation on their property.
+Bendit Weinstock, P.A. handles NJ slip and falls cases involving dangerous property conditions such as those mentioned here.
+Our New Jersey slip and fall attorneys also handle cases involving slip and falls on ice where the property owner negligently fails to clean or prevent snow and ice accumulation on their property.

 Why Do I Need an Attorney for a Slip & Fall Injury Claim?

 These cases fall under the umbrella of premises liability.
-Premises liability cases can be difficult to prove, and it is a good idea to work with an experienced attorney who knows how to establish liability for your injuries and effectively negotiate for the full, fair recovery you are owed.
+Premises liability cases can be difficult to prove, and it is a good idea to work with an experienced New Jersey slip and fall attorney who knows how to establish liability for your injuries and effectively negotiate for the full, fair recovery you are owed.

 In establishing liability for your slip and fall injuries, you will need to prove the following: